Finance Act 2015

 Overview

-The Finance (No. 2) Bill is a comprehensive piece of UK legislation aiming to adjust various tax rates, introduce new taxes, and amend existing tax laws.
-It covers income tax, corporation tax, capital gains tax, excise duties, and other taxes, with a focus on anti-avoidance measures and increased tax revenue.
+The Finance (No. 2) Bill is a UK government bill that introduces several changes to the tax system.
+It amends income tax, corporation tax, capital gains tax, excise duties, and other taxes, introduces a new diverted profits tax, and includes anti-avoidance measures.
+It also makes adjustments to various tax allowances and rates.

 Description

-- Anti-Avoidance: Strengthened measures targeting tax avoidance schemes, accelerated payments, and offshore matters.
+- Anti-Avoidance Measures: Several measures to tackle tax avoidance, including changes to the disclosure of tax avoidance schemes, accelerated payments, and penalties relating to offshore matters.

 Government Spending